 We are committed to equality of opportunity and promote an attitude of cooperation and respect for each other.
 We do not tolerate discriminatory language or behaviour.
 Students take part in induction activities to raise their awareness of this commitment to promoting equality and diversity.

 City of Wolverhampton College actively encourages a culture of respect and will not tolerate bullying, harassment or discrimination in any form.
 We positively promote diversity and difference through all aspects of College life.
-If you have any concerns that your son or daughter is being bullied or treated unfavourably then please contact their Career Coach.
+If you have any concerns that your son or daughter is being bullied or treated unfavourably then please contact their Personal Tutor.

 All educational institutions have a legal responsibility to safeguard children (under 18’s) and vulnerable adults in their care.
 If any staff member has concerns that a student under 18 or a vulnerable adult is being abused, they must and will report it to a member of the college’s Safeguarding Team.
 The Director of Student Services is the college’s designated Safeguarding Officer.